Frequently Asked Questions

 I'm interested in getting a job on campus.
 What should I do?

-On August 29, there will be a job fair on campus where on-campus employers will be looking for incoming students to hire.
+There will be a job fair on campus where on-campus employers will be looking for incoming students to hire.
 Some require experience, most do not.
 Some are work study, some are not.
 There are tons of different types of jobs as well.
 You'll have lots of opportunity to work (and make money!) if you want to.

 Where can I get information about fraternities and sororities at the University of Rochester?